What role does sugar play in the body?

 What happens to the excess sugar?

-This anabolic condition is aided by the high insulin level.
+This anabolic condition is facilitated by the high insulin level.
 As long as there is insulin in your blood, it is impossible to burn fat.
 If you want to burn fat, it’s important to have breaks between meals.

 Many people who tend towards being overweight find it helpful to eat till they’re full three times a day and not snack in between.
 If you can’t manage that, you may snack on vegetable sticks, cottage cheese or nuts.
 Fruit is not suitable as snacks, as it raises the blood sugar level.